 Simple steps can help you prevent stress fractures.

 • Make changes slowly.
-Start any new exercise program slowly and progress gradually.
-Avoid increasing the amount you exercise by more than 10% a week.
+Start any new exercise program slowly.
+Aim to make gradual progress over time.
+Don't build up the amount or intensity by more than 10% a week.

-• Use proper footwear.
-Make sure your shoes fit well and are appropriate for your activity.
+• Use proper shoes.
+Make sure your shoes fit well and suit your activity.
+Think about getting new running shoes if yours are old or worn.
 If you have flat feet, ask your doctor about arch supports for your shoes.

 • Get proper nutrition.
-To keep your bones strong, make sure your diet includes enough calcium, vitamin D and other nutrients.
+Make sure your diet includes enough calcium, vitamin D and other nutrients.
+These help bones stay strong.

 • X-rays.
-Stress fractures often can't be seen on regular X-rays taken shortly after your pain begins.
-It can take several weeks — and sometimes longer than a month — for evidence of stress fractures to show on X-rays.
+Stress fractures often can't be seen on regular X-rays taken shortly after your pain starts.
+It can take weeks for signs of stress fractures to show on X-rays.

 • Magnetic resonance imaging (MRI).
-An MRI uses radio waves and a strong magnetic field to create detailed images of your bones and soft tissues.
-An MRI is considered the best way to diagnose stress fractures.
-It can visualize lower grade stress injuries (stress reactions) before an X-ray shows changes.
-This type of test is also better able to distinguish between stress fractures and soft tissue injuries.
+An MRI uses radio waves and a strong magnetic field to make images of bones and soft tissues.
+This test is considered the best way to find stress fractures.

-To reduce the bone's weight-bearing load until healing occurs, you might need to wear a walking boot or brace or use crutches.
+Treatment aims to lessen the bone's weight-bearing load until it heals.
+You might need to wear a walking boot or brace or use crutches.

-Although unusual, surgery is sometimes necessary to ensure complete healing of some types of stress fractures, especially those that occur in areas with a poor blood supply.
-Surgery also might be an option to help healing in elite athletes who want to return to their sport more quickly or laborers whose work involves the stress fracture site.
+Sometimes, surgery is needed to help a stress fracture heal completely.
+You may be more likely to need surgery for stress fractures that happen in areas with a poor blood supply.
+Surgery also might be a treatment choice to help healing in elite athletes who want to return to their sport sooner.
+It may be an option for laborers whose work involves using the affected body part.

 It's important to give the bone time to heal.
-This may take several months or even longer.
+This may take weeks or months.
 In the meantime:

 • Rest.
-Stay off the affected limb as directed by your doctor until you are cleared to bear normal weight.
+Stay off the affected limb as directed by your doctor.
+Do so until you are cleared to bear weight.

 • Ice.
-To reduce swelling and relieve pain, your doctor might recommend applying ice packs to the injured area as needed — 15 minutes every three hours.
+This can ease swelling and pain.
+Place ice packs on the injured area for 15 minutes every three hours.

-You're likely to start by seeing your primary care provider.
-If you are a competitive athlete, you might go directly to a doctor who specializes in musculoskeletal problems.
+You're likely to start by seeing your primary doctor.
+If you are a competitive athlete, you might go straight to a doctor who treats muscle and bone problems.

 What you can do